Andre3000TW/player-assistant/README.md

 # Usage
 ### Enable Player Assistant
-Click the video to enable Player Assistant.
-Note that Player Assistant is activated only when the video is selected.
+Click the video to enable Player Assistant.\
+*(Note: Click within the video itself & Player Assistant is activated only when the video is selected)*

 ### Keyboard shortcuts
 When Player Assistant is enabled and the video is selected, you can use following shortcuts for a specific action.
 Also note that some players icon wouldn't react to actions taken by Player Assistant, but that doesn't mean actions haven't been taken.